Warez scene

-The Warez scene, often referred to as The Scene, is a worldwide, underground, organized network of pirate groups specializing in obtaining and illegally releasing digital media for free before their official sale date.
+The Warez scene, often referred to as The Scene, is an underground network of piracy groups specialized in obtaining and illegally releasing digital media before their official release date.
 The Scene distributes all forms of digital media, including computer games, movies, TV shows, music, and pornography.
-The Scene is meant to be hidden from the public, only being shared with those within the community.
-However, as files were commonly leaked outside the community and their popularity grew, some individuals from The Scene began leaking files and uploading them to filehosts, torrents and ed2k.
+This network is meant to be hidden from the public, with the files shared only with members of the community.
+However, as files became commonly leaked outside the community and their popularity grew, some individuals from The Scene began leaking files and uploading them to file-hosts, torrents and EDonkey Networks.

-The Scene has no central leadership, location, or other organizational conventions.
-The groups themselves create a ruleset for each Scene category (for example, MP3 or TV) that then becomes the active rules for encoding material.
-These rulesets include a rigid set of requirements that warez groups (shortened as "grps") must follow in releasing and managing material.
+The Scene has no central leadership, location, or other organizational culture.
+The groups themselves create a rule set for each Scene category (for example, MP3 or TV) that then becomes the active rules for encoding material.
+These rule sets include a rigid set of requirements that warez groups (shortened as "grps") must follow in releasing and managing material.
 The groups must follow these rules when uploading material and, if the release has a technical error or breaks a rule, other groups may "nuke" (flag as bad content) the release.
 Groups are in constant competition to get releases up as fast as possible.
-First appearing around the time of BBSes, The Scene is composed primarily of people dealing with and distributing media content for which special skills and advanced software are required.
+First appearing around the time of Bulletin Board Systems (BBSes), The Scene is composed primarily of people dealing with and distributing media content, for which special skills and advanced software are required.